What is a Fuel Surcharge?

 At 7 MPG

-1. If we need to travel 1,000 miles at 7 mpg we will need to buy 143 gallons of fuel
+If we need to travel 1,000 miles at 7 mpg we will need to buy 143 gallons of fuel

-2. This means the cost of fuel at the pump is 143 gallons times the price of fuel at $4.85 which equals $692.86
+This means the cost of fuel at the pump is 143 gallons times the price of fuel at $3.47 which equals $496.

-3. But our fuel surcharge compensation is $0.55 per mile times 1,000 miles which equals $550
+But our fuel surcharge compensation is $0.34 per mile times 1,000 miles which equals $340

-4. So the net cost of fuel after our fuel surcharge is $692.86 minus $550 which equals $142.86
+So the net cost of fuel after our fuel surcharge is $496 minus $340 which equals $156.

-5. Where we save money is with our base rate built on the cost of fuel being $1.25 times the amount of gallons needed to travel 1,000 miles at 6.5 miles per gallon which is 153.85 x $1.25.
-This equals $192.31
+Where we save money is with our base rate built on the cost of fuel being $1.25 times the amount of gallons needed to travel 1,000 miles at 6.5 miles per gallon which is 154 x $1.25.
+This equals $192.

-6. So we paid $142.86 net for fuel when the base price was $192.31 which means we “made” $49.95 in profit.
+So we only paid $156 when the base price was $192 which means we “made” $36 in profit.

 At 6 MPG

-1. If we need to travel 1,000 miles at 6 mpg we will need to buy 167 gallons of fuel
+If we need to travel 1,000 miles at 6 mpg we will need to buy 167 gallons of fuel

-2. This means the cost of fuel at the pump is 167 gallons times the price of fuel at $4.85 which equals $808.33
+This means the cost of fuel at the pump is 167 gallons times the price of fuel at $3.47, which equals $578.

-3. But our fuel surcharge compensation is still $0.55 per mile times 1,000 miles which equals $550
+But our fuel surcharge compensation is still $0.34 per mile times 1,000 miles, which equals $340

-4. So the net cost of fuel after our fuel surcharge is $808.33 minus $550 which equals $258.33
+So the gross cost of fuel after our fuel surcharge is $578 minus $340 which equals $238.

-5. Where we lose money is with our base rate built on the cost of fuel being $1.25 times the amount of gallons needed to travel 1,000 miles at 6.5 miles per gallon which is 153.85 x $1.25.
-This equals $192.31
+Where we lose money is with the base price of fuel being $1.25 times the amount of gallons needed to travel 1,000 miles at 6.5 miles per gallon which is 154 x $1.25.
+This equals $192.

-6. So we paid $258.33 net for fuel when the base price was $192.31 which means we “lost” $66.02 in potential savings
+So we paid $238 net for fuel when the base price was $192 which means we “lost” $46 in potential savings.

 The chart below shows this scenario at different Miles per Gallon where 6.5 miles per gallon is the average miles per gallon of a truck.

 One thing to keep in mind is that fuel prices typically adjust faster at the fuel pump than fuel surcharges adjust in shipping contracts or the spot market.
-This means that in a falling fuel market you will pay less for fuel than the fuel surcharge is paying until fuel levels off.
+This means that in a falling fuel market, you will pay less for fuel than the fuel surcharge is paying until fuel levels off.
 This can mean a windfall of cash during falling fuel prices.
-On the contrary, when fuel prices rise you will be left with a cash deficit until fuel prices level off.
+On the contrary, when fuel prices rise, you will be left with a cash deficit until fuel prices level off.
 This is something to be prepared for with extra cash in your savings account so you can weather the fuel cost increases.

-Overall, the fuel surcharge is a fair mechanism to level the playing field and take risk away from truckers during times of fluctuating fuel prices.
+Overall, the fuel surcharge is a fair mechanism to level the playing field and take the risk away from truckers during times of fluctuating fuel prices.
 The fuel surcharge can be a difficult thing to understand when it comes to calculating rates and what is fair.
-So make sure you take time to read and understand how you will be compensated for the excess cost of fuel!
+So, make sure you take time to read and understand how you will be compensated for the excess cost of fuel!